Discrimination based on hair texture in the United States

 In the United States, discrimination based on hair texture is a form of social injustice that has been predominantly experienced by African Americans and predates the founding of the country.

 In the 21st century, multiple states and local governments have passed laws that prohibit such discrimination.
 California was the first state to do so in 2019 with the CROWN (Create a Respectful and Open Workplace for Natural Hair) Act (SB 188).
-As of June 2023, twenty-three states have passed similar legislation, but there is no equivalent law at the federal level.
+As of December 2025, twenty-seven states have passed similar legislation and two others have enacted executive orders, but there is no equivalent law at the federal level.
 A federal CROWN act was proposed in 2020, and was passed by the House of Representatives but not the Senate.
-Another bill was introduced in the House of Representatives in 2021; it was approved by the House in 2022, and awaits consideration in the Senate.
+Another bill was introduced in the House of Representatives in 2021; it was approved by the House in 2022, and did not received consideration in the Senate.

-Illinois

-In May 2024, the Illinois Legislature passed an extensive bill to explicitly protect and extend hairstyle protections within childcare, juvenile detention facilities, youth in care and/or within foster and adopted families - the first US state to do so broadly.
-The Governor of Illinois is yet to either sign or veto the bill.

 History

 In the late 18th century, free Africans in New Orleans were able to buy their freedom from slavery, resulting in an increase of interracial marriage in Louisiana.
 In response, Charles III of Spain demanded Louisiana colonial governor Esteban Rodríguez Miró to "'establish public order and proper standards of morality,' with specific reference to a "large class" of "mulattos" and particularly "mulatto" women.'"
 Louisiana women of African descent wore hairstyles that incorporated feathers and jewels, which caught the attention of white men.
 To comply with Charles III's demand, Miró issued an edict that required Creole women to wear a tignon to conceal their hair.

+By the late 1800s, African American women were straightening their hair to meet a Eurocentric vision of society with the use of hot combs and other products.